 Cyber Tec Security Limited Terms

-1.1.4 References to Clauses and Schedules are references to clauses and schedules of this Agreement; and
+1.2.4 References to Clauses and Schedules are references to clauses and schedules of these terms and conditions; and

-1.1.5 Words beginning with capital letters are intended to have the meaning given to them either in these Terms and Conditions or in the Order Form.
+1.2.5 Words beginning with capital letters are intended to have the meaning given to them either in these Terms and Conditions or in the Quote.

 2.3 The Customer may elect either to:

 2.3.1 Accept the revised Services and charges pursuant to the quotation in which case this Agreement shall be amended in accordance therewith and with Clause 14.12; or

 2.3.2 Withdraw the proposed alterations in which case this Agreement shall continue in force unchanged.
 If such withdrawal results in a delay in the performance of the Services, Cyber Tec shall not be liable for such delay and shall be entitled to an extension of time for performing its obligations equal to the period of the delay.

 3 Customer Responsibilities

 3.1 The Customer shall comply with its responsibilities set out in Schedule 1 (the “Customer Responsibilities”).